 Increasing governmental, investor and societal attention to environmental, social and governance matters, including expanding mandatory and/or voluntary reporting, diligence, and disclosure on topics such as climate change, human capital, labor and risk oversight, among others, could expand the nature, scope, and complexity of matters that we are required to control, assess and report.
-These factors may alter the environment in which we do business and may increase the ongoing costs of compliance and adversely impact our results of operations and cash flows.
-If we are unable to adequately address such environmental, social and governance matters or we or our borrowers fail or are perceived to fail to comply with applicable laws, regulations, policies and related interpretations, it could negatively impact our reputation and our business results.
+These factors may alter the environment in which we do business and may increase the ongoing costs of compliance and adversely impact our results of operations, reputation and cash flows.
+In addition, as a publicly traded financial institution, we have multiple constituencies, including our shareholders, customers, employees, federal and state regulators, and other interested parties, all of which have diverse and often conflicting views, priorities and expectations regarding environmental, social and governance issues.
+If we take action inconsistent with the expectations of one or another of these parties, we could experience an increase in client complaints, a loss of business, or reputational harm.
+We could also face negative publicity or reputational harm based on the identity of those with whom we choose to do business.
+If we are unable to adequately address such environmental, social and governance matters, receive adverse publicity in connection with such matters, or we or our borrowers fail or are perceived to fail to comply with applicable laws, regulations, policies and related interpretations, it could negatively impact our reputation, our ability to attract and retain customers and employees, compete effectively and grow our business, and our business results.